MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ## PARAMETERS

 ### -All
-Gets all commands, including commands of the same type that have the same name.
+Indicates that this cmdlet gets all commands, including commands of the same type that have the same name.
 By default, Get-Command gets only the commands that run when you type the command name.

-For more information about the method that Windows PowerShell uses to select the command to run when multiple commands have the same name, see about_Command_Precedence (http://go.microsoft.com/fwlink/?LinkID=113214).
+For more information about the method that Windows PowerShell uses to select the command to run when multiple commands have the same name, see about_Command_Precedence (http://go.microsoft.com/fwlink/?LinkID=113214) in the TechNet library.
 For information about module-qualified command names and running commands that do not run by default because of a name conflict, see about_Modules (http://go.microsoft.com/fwlink/?LinkID=144311).

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 In Windows PowerShell 2.0, Get-Command gets all commands by default.